 - Make sure the toilet paper roll is dry.
 Wet paper can harbor bacteria or viruses that can be directly introduced into the body.

 - Don’t place any personal belongs on the floor.
 Urine, fecal matter, and other germs can be transferred to your bag that you will handle later.

 - Leave the stall promptly after flushing.
 Flushing creates an airborne mist that contains microscopic amounts of fecal matter.
 The quicker you leave, the less time the mist has of landing on your body.

-- Proper hand washing is a lifesaver in the war against germs.
+- Proper hand washing is a lifesaver in the war against germs to clean office.
 Make sure you soap your hands thoroughly and scrub all surfaces, including under the fingernails.
 Rubbing vigorously for 20 seconds will do the trick.
 That’s about how long it takes to sing “Happy Birthday.”